Learn Spanish With Grupo Frontera with these 23 Song Recommendations (Full Translations Included!)

 And I'll use it just to tell you how much I'm sorry

-That if they see me with another in a disco
+If they see me with someone else at a club

 Heartbreak can be loud, but a dying phone battery can make it honest.
 In Un X100to, Grupo Frontera and Bad Bunny team up to pour out one last confession while their cellphone is clinging to its final 1 percent of charge.
 The narrator is out at clubs, surrounded by new faces and thumping music, yet every beat reminds him of the person he lost.
 Photos, videos, and the familiar scent of her perfume haunt his nights; even tequila and dance floors are just temporary distractions.
 He admits that the smiles people see are fake, and that he’s stuck in an “infierno” of his own making, stuck wondering whether to hit “send” on a message he typed long ago.